-Perception Distance + Reaction Distance + Braking Distance = Total Stopping Distance

-Perception Distance.
-The distance your vehicle travels, in ideal conditions; from the time your eyes see a hazard until your brain recognizes it.
-Keep in mind certain mental and physical conditions can affect your perception distance.
+Perception Distance + Reaction Distance + Braking Distance = Total Stopping Distance in mind certain mental and physical conditions can affect your perception distance.
 It can be affected greatly depending on visibility and the hazard itself.
-The average perception time for an alert driver is 13/4 seconds.
+The average perception time for an alert driver is 13⁄4 seconds.
 At 55 mph this accounts for 142 feet traveled.